chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/common/quip-battle.md

 ## Gameplay

 Each player can provide an answer to a randomly selected sentence or question, which will be displayed next to their marble.
-At the same time will a Poll be started in the Stream chat with each player as a selectable answer.
+At the same time will a Poll be started in the Stream chat with each participating player as a selectable answer.
 Every viewer can then select the player with the best answer.

 Once the time is up will the player with the most votes be selected as the winner.
-There can be multiple 1st place.
+Multiple players can get 1st place.

 /// note
 The game will display the last message a player send in chat, meaning if the player sends a new message will it be displayed in the game.